 Furthermore, adverse market conditions have impacted investment markets globally and in the GCC, with increased volatility in interest and exchange rates.
-From January 2022 to July 2023, the U.S. Federal Reserve has raised U.S. overnight interest rates by 4.25 per cent.
-Broadly in line with such cumulative increase, from January 2022 to July 2023, the QCB has raised its overnight lending rate by 3.75 per cent.
-Future volatility in such rates may depress economic activities in the countries where the Bank operates impacting the demand for loans and other products and services offered by the Bank and the quality of the Bank's asset portfolio which, consequently, may have an adverse effect on the Bank's business, results of operations and financial condition.
+From January 2022 to July 2023, the U.S. Federal Reserve raised U.S. overnight interest rates by 4.25 per cent.
+Broadly in line with such cumulative increase, from January 2022 to July 2023, the QCB raised its overnight lending rate by 3.75 per cent.
+In September 2024, the U.S. Federal Reserve cut the U.S. overnight interest rate by 0.5 per cent. and similarly, the QCB cut its overnight lending rate by 0.55 per cent.
+Nonetheless, sustained high interest rates and future volatility in such rates may depress economic activities in the countries where the Bank operates impacting the demand for financings and other products and services offered by the Bank and the quality of the Bank's asset portfolio which, consequently, may have an adverse effect on the Bank's business, results of operations and financial condition.